JordanReel/bevy-compute/README.md

 It can sometimes be useful to have double buffers, where one buffer is the front buffer, and one the back buffer, and you read from the front buffer while writing to the back buffer, and then swap them for the next frame.
 This allows you to avoid reading from and writing to the same buffer, which can result in weird behavior when some of the data you're reading was written last frame, and some was written earlier this frame.

 So this plugin supports this directly.
-When you declare a buffer with the `DoubleBound` binding type, it will actually create two buffers internally.
+When you declare a buffer with the `Double` binding type, it will actually create two buffers internally.
 One of them is considered the front buffer, which will be bound to the first binding provided, and the back buffer will be bound to the second binding.
 When the `SwapBuffers` compute action happens, it will swap which buffer is considered the front buffer.

-When you do a `CopyBuffer` or `CopyTexture` compute action on a double buffer, it will always copy out of the front buffer.
+When you do a `CopyBuffer` compute action on a double buffer, it will always copy out of the front buffer.
 Also, if you call the `image_handle` function on a double buffer texture, it will return the handle for the front buffer.

 There's also a special accommodation for using a double buffered texture on a Bevy sprite.
 If you put the `DoubleBufferedSprite` component on an entity that also has a `Handle<Image>` on it, it will automatically update that handle every frame to contain the new front buffer.